|

 a singer-songwriter include opening for Hart Rouge

-Folk Music and Dance Festival (U.K.), the Folk
+Folk Music and Dance Festival (U.K.), Ottawa's West End Well, the SLOWest Coffehouse Series, the Folk

 Upstairs Acoustic Series (Perth), The Ottawa